telerik/kendo-ui-core/docs/api/javascript/spreadsheet/range.md

 The validation configuration object.
 It may contain `type`, `comparerType`, `dataType`, `from`, `to`, `allowNulls`, `messageTemplate` and `titleTemplate` keys.

+> Setting a validation, which contains references to a range of two or more cells, leads to the adjustment of the validation formula if a relative reference is used.
+In such cases, use an absolute reference such as `$A$1`.

 The `type` Can be set to "warning" or "reject".
 By default the type is "warning".

 The `comparerType` Can be set to "greaterThan", "lessThan", "between", "equalTo", "notEqualTo", "greaterThanOrEqualTo", "lessThanOrEqualTo", "notBetween" or "custom".